pusateri/draft-tpwt-dhc-dns-discovery/threat.md

 # Threat analysis of DHCP private DNS discovery options

-New DHCPv6 options for distributing private DNS configuration parameters are proposed in order to mitigate some of the current vulnerabilities associated with DHCP DNS server IP address-only distribution.
+New DHCP options for distributing private DNS configuration parameters are proposed in order to mitigate some of the current vulnerabilities associated with DHCP DNS server IP address-only distribution.

 For this discussion, a distinction will be made between authenticating a DNS server and establishing a trust relationship with the DNS server.
 A client may be able to verify the DNS server is authentic but this makes no claims as to its trustworthiness.
 A trust relationship is established in different ways or not at all and it may require out of band mechanisms to establish that trust.
-Trust isn't automatically established by a DHCP reply, but it may be given the environement the client is operating in.
+Trust isn't automatically established by a DHCP reply, but it may be given the environment the client is operating in.

 ## Data to be protected